 At work, I sought comfort with a friend who also lives in the country.
 I told her of my fright in the most honest way I could, interspersing my vivid and emotional description with intonations of fear and relief and disbelief.
 Cheryl is a wonderful human being in so many ways, but on this occasion she completely failed me.
 I got absolutely no sympathy whatsoever.
 I mean zero.”You’re living in their home,” she said.
 I beg your pardon!
 Dying of fright here!
 A little sympathy please!
 Nope.

 I consoled myself (all by myself, thank you, Cheryl) gradually.
 I would hardly be human if something didn’t creep me out.
 I don’t know what it is about spiders, especially hairy ones.
-I can deal with mice all day, and even snakes are somewhat fascinating — as long as they are the black kind that I know are the good kind, like this fellow who sunned himself one day on the driveway just outside the cottage.
-(The fact that there is a photo tells you how not-creeped-out I was.)
+I can deal with mice all day, and even snakes are somewhat fascinating — as long as they are the black kind that I know are the good kind, like the fellow who sunned himself one day on the driveway just outside the cottage.
 The good ones keep the bad ones away, that’s what they tell me.
 In five years this was the second time I have seen one of these for myself, for anyone who is worrying, and I don’t just visit here, I live here.